7 Ideas for the First Day of School in Spanish Class

 - research further into cultural traditions

 I could talk about how and why I use this song specifically for hours, but for now I will just link my activities so you can take a peek for yourself.
-Maybe one day I will write a post just about the amazingness that is this song.
 Please give it a listen and decide if you think it would work with your students 🙂

 The song above can absolutely be used in upper levels.
 I know for a fact it is used in college courses, because I personally studied it during my Master’s program.
 I even include complex quotes in my activities for students to dive into // research.
 However, if you’re looking for another idea for upper levels you can’t go wrong with a hands-on activity.
 I have students decorate our room throughout the year… so why not start that right from week 1!
 They use colorful paper to cut out the first letter of their name, and fill their letter with important information about their lives.
 For example, my name is Erin.
 So I would cut out a large E, and fill my E with information/drawings that answer the questions my teacher gave me.